openresty/stapxx/README.markdown

 vfs-page-cache-misses
 --------
-This tool can analyze the page cache misses.
+This tool can analyze the page cache misses:

+1. operation miss rate: operation num that page cache missed / total operation num.
+2. size miss rate: size not from page cache / total size read.

-It will get the wrong result when the process have some other operators that can trigger `vfs.read` but not read data from disk, like pipeline file read.
+This tool can be use for processes that have multiple thread (not only for nginx process), but it will get the wrong result when the process have some other operators that can trigger `vfs.read` but not read data from disk, like pipeline file read.

-The `--arg inode=$inode` option can be used to only analyze the specified inode.
+The `--arg inode=$inode` option can be used to only analyze the specified inode, `$inode` is an inode ID that can get by `ls -i /path/to/file`.

 Here is an example: